-- 12.8.1 The minimum over rate to be achieved in One Day Limited Over Matches shall be 14.28 overs per hour. - 12.8.2 The actual over rate shall be calculated at the end of each innings by the umpires.
-The starting time of the last over of the innings shall be considered as closing time of innings for overrate calculation purpose. - 12.8.3 In calculating the actual over rate for each innings, allowances will be given for the events occurring before the start of the last over of the innings as follows: - 12.8.3.1 The time lost as a result of treatment given to a player by an authorised medical personnel on the field of play; - 12.8.3.2 The time lost as a result of a player being required to leave the field as a result of a serious injury; - 12.8.3.3 The time taken for all third umpire referrals and consultations and any umpire reviews; - 12.8.3.4 The time lost as a result of time wasting by the batting side (which may in addition constitute a separate offence depending on context and seriousness of incident); and - 12.8.3.5 The time lost due to all other circumstances that are beyond the control of the fielding side. - 12.8.4 In the event of any time allowances being granted to the fielding team under clause 12.8.3.4 above (time wasting by batting team), then such time shall be deducted from the allowances granted to such batting team in the determination of its over rate.
+- 12.8.1 The minimum over rate to be achieved in T20 Limited Over Matches shall be 14.11 overs per hour. - 12.8.2 The actual over rate shall be calculated at the end of each innings by the umpires.
+The starting time of the last over of the innings shall be considered as closing time of innings for overrate calculation purpose.

-12.8.5 If a batting team is bowled out within the time determined for that innings pursuant to these playing conditions (taking into account all of the time allowances set out above), the fielding side shall be deemed to have complied with the required minimum over rate.
+- 12.8.3 In calculating the actual over rate for each innings, allowances will be given for the events occurring before the start of the last over of the innings as follows: - 12.8.3.1 The time lost as a result of treatment given to a player by an authorised medical personnel on the field of play; - 12.8.3.2 The time lost as a result of a player being required to leave the field as a result of a serious injury; - 12.8.3.3 The time taken for all third umpire referrals and consultations and any umpire reviews; - 12.8.3.4 The time lost as a result of time wasting by the batting side (which may in addition constitute a separate offence depending on context and seriousness of incident); - 12.8.3.5 an additional allowance of 1 minute will be given for each of the 6th, 7th, 8th and 9th wickets taken during an innings. - 12.8.3.6 The time lost due to all other circumstances that are beyond the control of the fielding side. - 12.8.4 In the event of any time allowances being granted to the fielding team under clause 12.8.3.4 above (time wasting by batting team), then such time shall be deducted from the allowances granted to such batting team in the determination of its over rate. - 12.8.5 If a batting team is bowled out within the time determined for that innings pursuant to these playing conditions (taking into account all of the time allowances set out above), the fielding side shall be deemed to have complied with the required minimum over rate.